 Typically, when you press the brake pedal, the caliper is designed in such a way that it will hold the brake pads and push them against the rotors.
 The calipers will glide around the slide pins, moving in and out of them.

-The idea is that the slide pins should be free to move any form of road dirt, surplus brake gunk, or corrosion can obstruct this free movement.
+The idea is that the slide pins should be free to move any form of road dirt, surplus brake gunk, or corrosion that can obstruct this free movement.

 Apart from corrosion, if the caliper slide pins go on for days or weeks without lubrication, their free and smooth movement will be hindered, causing the brake calipers to stick.